Taiwan Sign Language: History

-After the ROC took over Taiwan, Taiwan absorbed an influx of Chinese Sign Language users from China who influenced TSL through teaching methods and loanwords.
+After the ROC took control over Taiwan, Taiwan absorbed an influx of Chinese Sign Language users from China who influenced TSL through teaching methods and loanwords.

-Serious linguistic research into TSL began in the 1970s and is continuing at present.
-The first International Symposium on Taiwan Sign Language Linguistics was held on March 1–2, 2003, at National Chung Cheng University in Minxiong, Chiayi, Taiwan.
+Serious linguistic research into TSL began in the 1970s and continues.
+The first International Symposium on Taiwan Sign Language Linguistics was held on March 1–2, 2003, at National Chung Cheng University in Minxiong, Chiayi County, Taiwan.

 Functional markers

 TSL, like other sign languages, incorporates nonmanual markers with lexical, syntactic, discourse, and affective functions.
 These include brow raising and furrowing, frowning, head shaking and nodding, and leaning and shifting the torso.

 In popular culture

-The 2020 psychological-thriller The Silent Forest uses a large amount of the Taipei variant of TSL in the dialogue.
+The 2020 psychological thriller The Silent Forest uses a large amount of the Taipei variant of TSL in the dialogue.